 Acquisition Modalities that support Video Frame format of Endoscopy Images/Videos Storage SOP classes specified in Table 3.10.4.1.3.1-1 shall support at least one lossy compressed for video frames transfer syntax in Table 3.10.4.1.3.1-2.

 Image Archives shall be able to negotiate, offer and accept any of the transfer syntaxes listed in Table 3.10.4.1.3.1-2.
-(It depends on the system configuration and/or user storage selection).
+(It depends on the system configuration and/or user storage selection.)
 Acquisition Modalities and Image Archives may support transfer syntaxes beyond what is specified in Table 3.10.4.1.3.1-2.

 3.10.5 Security Considerations